crim-ca/weaver/docs/source/configuration.rst

   | Currency code in `ISO-4217 <https://www.iso.org/iso-4217-currency-codes.html>`_ format used by default.
   |
   | It is up to the specified |quote-estimator|_ algorithm defined by ``weaver.quotation_docker_image`` and
-    employed by the various :term:`Process` to ensure that the returned :term:`Quote` estimation cost makes sense according to the specified default currency.
+    employed by the various :term:`Process` to ensure that the returned :ref:`quote_estimation` cost makes sense according to the specified default currency.
   |
-  | See :ref:`quotation` for more details on the feature.
+  | See :ref:`quotation_currency_conversion` for more details on the feature.

 .. versionadded:: 4.30